nismod/east-africa-transport/data/rail/readme.md

   - open - the line is open for passenger and/or freight operations
   - rehabilitation - the line is being rehabilitated and is not currently in use
   - construction - the line is being constructed
+  - proposed - proposed line where funding has been allocated/committed
   - disused - a line that is thought to be largely intact but is not currently used
   - abandoned - a line where track and other infrastructure are now missing (and/or built-over) and a complete re-build would be required.
 - gauge (text) - the gauge in millimetres of the line that this edge forms part of.
 Available options are: